-Ask your friend if they have any amounts owing on rent/mortgage, utilities or council tax – there are priority debts so list those separately.
+Ask your friend if they have any amounts owing on rent/mortgage, utilities or council tax – these are priority debts so list those separately.
 Also any benefits overpayments that are being repaid.
 Ask your friend if they can think of anything that is missing.
-There may be a credit card where all the statements are online – get friend to log on and find the current balance.
+There may be a credit card where all the statements are online – can your friend log on and find the current balance?
 Do they have an overdraft?

 Working through a budget

 There is a link to a good budget calculator here.
 It will prompt for all sorts of expenses it is easy to overlook.
 It also does all the conversions, changing weekly, fortnightly, annual incomes or expenses all into monthly so they can be added up.